Donald Trump and Joe Biden clash in chaotic first debate | DW | 30.09.2020

 The debate saw heated clashes between President Donald Trump and his Democrat challenger Joe Biden.
 The two sparred over healthcare and the COVID-19 pandemic — trading personal jabs as well.
 DW breaks down what happened.

-With just weeks to go until the November 3 election, Donald Trump and Joe Biden went head-to-head in a debate that sought to energize supporters and win over undecided voters.
+With just weeks to go until the November 3 election, US President Donald Trump and his Democratic challenger Joe Biden went head-to-head in a debate that sought to energize supporters and win over undecided voters.
 Interruptions, tense exchanges and insults dominated the debate, with moderator Chris Wallace struggling to get a word in.

+Tense moments included Trump declining to condemn white supremacist groups and failing to promise to uphold peace should initial election results be inconclusive.

+"This will be seen as another piece of evidence that American democracy is in a pretty tattered state," DW's chief international editor Richard Walker said in an analysis following the debate.

 This first debate mainly focused on US domestic issues, with the COVID-19 pandemic, a Supreme Court vacancy, the economy, and racial justice topping the agenda.